Have you heard the latest health news?

 I don’t know about you, but just the sounds of that statement make me want to get up out of my seat and run around the block a few times!

 Experts say, however, not to worry, just more reason to start right now of thinking of ways to integrate more activity throughout your day, and then implementing those ways.

-If prolonged sitting poses an equal to an even greater threat than smoking has to our health, perhaps leading us closer to our death bed than we thought, the shift in focus needs to be on exercise to lead us down the right path to better health and happiness.
+If prolonged sitting poses an equal or an even greater threat than smoking does to our health, perhaps leading us closer to our death bed than we thought, the shift in focus needs to be on exercise to lead us down the right path to better health and happiness.
 Integrating exercise into your daily routine can not only potentially save your life but give you a one-way ticket to a life that is happier, calmer, and smarter.

 Truth be told…

 Exercise Helps you Mentally

 Exercise can nurture and fuel your mind, body, and soul, in profound ways.

 If you aren’t at a point in your life where you can make regularly scheduled trips to the gym, pilates, or yoga class at the local studio, again, not a reason to worry, the key to reaping the benefits of exercise is to find ways to integrate more activity into your everyday life.
 You may already be thinking of common ways to do this, such as taking the stairs, instead of the elevator, and parking farther away from the store entrance than usual.
 Be sure to take a moment and give yourself credit for what you already do to keep active, such as exercise involved with physical therapy, or sports team you play on.